Uber Says It's Pulling Out Of Oakland To Save Money

 At the time, Oakland Mayor Libby Schaaf, who supported the initial deal, seemed convinced that Uber remained committed to relocating some employees to Oakland.
 Schaaf took heat from local community groups in Oakland who worried that Uber’s decision to move into the building would result in skyrocketing real estate prices that would push some families and small businesses out of downtown Oakland.

-Schaaf’s office did not immediately respond to a request for comment from BuzzFeed News.
+In an email statement, Schaaf said, "In the last two years, major companies like Oracle, WeWorks, Blue Shield and now Delta Dental have moved into Oakland.
+There are few locations in the region which offer such an array of social, economic and transportation benefits as Uptown Station.
+I look forward to working with the lucky buyer who hopefully will share Oakland's values of diversity, inclusion and equity."

 A lot has happened at Uber since the news that it would scale back its commitment to Oakland broke in March.
 Its CEO, Travis Kalanick, was forced to resign after viral allegations of sexual harassment and discrimination within the company led to two internal investigations into Uber’s toxic workplace culture.
 Kalanick, who remains on Uber’s board, is being personally sued by early Uber investor Benchmark Capital, which alleges fraud, breach of contract and breach of fiduciary duty, and aims to remove him.
-While Kalanick remains embroiled in that power struggle, the company itself is facing major challenges, in the form of a major trade secret lawsuit brought by Google’s self driving arm Waymo, privacy charges brought by the FTC, and a lawsuit brought by a passenger who says Uber improperly mishandled her medical records after she was raped by her driver.
+While Kalanick remains embroiled in that power struggle, the company itself is facing major challenges, in the form of a major trade secret lawsuit brought by Google’s self-driving arm Waymo, privacy charges brought by the FTC, and a lawsuit brought by a passenger who says Uber improperly mishandled her medical records after she was raped by her driver.

 Had Uber moved into the historic Sears building it purchased from Lane Partners in 2015, its presence would have transformed what is currently a stretch of largely vacant storefronts and minimal street traffic.
 The building itself is currently under renovation, and it’s unclear as to whether Uber will continue to work on those improvements while it seeks a buyer.